 - When reading speed is exceeded, dialogue should be truncated without sacrificing or altering its intended meaning. - Non-essential dialogue should generally be truncated first (verbal hedgers such as "Well," or "You know," for example). - Conversely, subtitles should not add or rewrite dialogue for clarity. - Do not title stand-alone utterances/exclamations such as oh, whoa, or wow.
 These can be titled when part of a larger sentence.

 Dual Speakers

 Use a hyphen to indicate two speakers in the same subtitle.
-There should be a space between hyphen and dialogue.
+Do not separate this character and the rest of the content with a single space.